fulyaertay/react-basics/README.md

   ### Description

-  I created a digital business card with three components.
+  I created a solo project called as digital business card with three components.
   - Header component consists of;
     - An image,
     - Name & job title